 “The soft numbness began to slither through her body.
 Oh, God!
 How had she every lived without these gorgeous red dolls.”Valley of the Dolls

 Though most famously remembered in pop culture is Sharon Tate as Jennifer North.
 Garnering more praise for her exquisite look, she became the 1960s It Girl of Hollywood with her marriage to Roman Polanski.
 As Jennifer North, she cemented her stardom… up until the Manson Family murdered her.
 With Tarantino’s Once Upon a Time in Hollywood unveiling, Tate continues to be praised as gorgeous innocence.
-Tarantino’s notoriously violent filmography had a surprisingly happy ending when he rewrote the fate of a Margot Robbie’s character.
+Tarantino’s notoriously violent filmography had a surprisingly happy ending when he rewrote the fate of Tate (Margot Robbie’s character) to live.
 The way Valley highlights the addiction of Hollywood excess is when North ingests an entire bottle of pills to escape a mastectomy operation, thinking her body is her only form of currency and notoriety.

 “All I know how to do is take off my clothes.”Jennifer North on her famous French art films, as Neely describes: “nudies”